 There’s more off-street parking at Taft.
 Right at this Ocean Park entrance, you’ll find plenty of shady spots perfect for hanging a hammock and a volleyball net.

 There’s off-street parking.
 You’ll see a narrow alley at the corner of Atlantic & Pacific Streets.

 Get here early to find off-street parking, it is a popular entry point for locals.

 This entrance is mainly for residents and guests staying at the small inns located on this stretch, but it is open and you’re welcome to go through.
 There is not much parking, most off-street parking is occupied by residents.
 This stretch of beach is quiet and wide.
 If you want a place to eat and have drinks while at the beach, choose this spot, Numero Uno Guesthouse has an oceanfront restaurant and bar.

 El Ultimo Trolley Beach at Ocean Park

 The most popular access point for Ocean Park Beach is on the east end located right across from Parque Barbosa (Barbosa Park).
-This beach stretch is popular with young locals and the scene is fun and casual.
-Just down the street, there are rentals available for windsurfing, kiteboarding, and paddleboarding, lessons are also available.
-Call Sotavento Watersports at 717-727-4617.
+This beach stretch is popular with young locals.

-Unlike the west side of Ocean Park, this beach is more narrow, it will feel more crowded on the weekends.
-On the weekends and holidays, you’ll find street vendors selling delicious food, piraguas, and fresh tropical ice cream.
+Unlike the west side of Ocean Park, this beach is narrow.
+On the weekends and holidays, you’ll find street vendors selling food, drinks, piraguas, and fresh tropical ice cream.